-Getting approved for a mortgage and realizing your dream of homeownership is a wonderful accomplishment – but it’s just the first step.
+Being approved for a mortgage and realizing your dream of homeownership is a wonderful accomplishment – but it’s just the first step.
 Owning your own home involves a number of additional costs and expenses – some one-time, some ongoing, some well into the future – that you’ll need to plan for in your budget.
 Let’s go beyond the mortgage and take a look at the additional costs of homeownership.

 Moving Costs — While it might be tempting to round up a few friends, a few trucks and pay everyone in pizza and beer at the end of the day, you’ll be better off hiring professional movers.
 They’ll get the job done faster and more efficiently, plus they’re insured should they damage any of your items, or should one them get injured on the job.

-Utilities – Once again, if you’re moving into a much larger space than you’re used to, your utility bills will be larger as well, particularly the heating and cooling costs.
+Utilities — Once again, if you’re moving into a much larger space, watch your utility bills grow, too — particularly the heating and cooling costs.
 If your utility company offers it, consider going on a plan that “equalizes” your bills over the course of the year so you’re always paying close to the same amount.
 It will make budgeting for utility expenses much easier.

 HOA — If you’re moving into a neighborhood with a homeowner’s association, there will be monthly or annual HOA membership fees.
 There may also be fines assessed if you violate HOA rules, so be sure to learn what they are and stick to them to avoid paying the price.